richardbarran/django-photologue/docs/pages/installation.rst

 Python 3
 ~~~~~~~~
 Photologue works with Python 3 (3.3 or later).
-You'll need Django version
-1.5 or higher.

 Dependencies
 ------------